You are here

-A 3-year substitute authorization requires you to hold an earned bachelor's or higher degree from an accepted, regionally accredited college or university and have a fingerprint-based history on file with CDE.
+A 3-year substitute authorization requires you to hold an earned bachelor's or higher degree from a regionally accredited college or university and have a current fingerprint-based history on file with CDE.
 During the application process, you will be required to upload a copy of the official, degree-conferred transcript(s) into your application.

 Once issued, the authorization is valid in all Colorado school districts, BOCES, charter and approved facility schools.

-Once issued, the authorization is valid only in the requesting school district, BOCES, charter or approved facility school.
+Once issued, the authorization is valid in any accepting Colorado school district, BOCES, charter and approved facility school.

 Are you ready to be a sub?
 The Substitute Boot Camp is a FREE, virtual seminar specifically designed to support, assist and encourage substitute teachers with starting their first day on the job.
 The Substitute Boot Camp is an excellent resource for currently authorized substitute teachers and individuals who are in-process of obtaining their substitute authorization.
 Participants will learn about their roles and responsibilities as a substitute teacher, including: